-You have a right to review school and district rules regarding student discipline.
+You have the right to review the school expectations for behavior and district policy, regulations and rules regarding student discipline.
 If you wish to do so, please contact the school office.
-[EC 35291, 48980, 51101]
+[EC 35291, 48980, 51101; ne]

 Safe Place to Learn